Author: Albert Green Jr.

 Buffy Anne Summers, Vampire Slayer, didn't hesitate for an instant.
 When Xander screamed liked that, it meant only one thing.

 The young woman ducked as the clawed hand of a huge Turok-Han's swung passed the area where her head had been a second earlier.
-The thing was fast, but the Slayer was faster.
+The vampire things were fast, but the Slayer was faster.
 As she regained her footing, the mystic Scythe in her hand seemed almost to move on its own accord, slicing the ancient vampire from crouch to head.
 The result was that the creature began turning to putrid-smelling dust before Buffy had completed the movement.
-The next instant, she had forgotten all about that demon as two more jumped her.
-Also nearly forgotten was her stomach wound received from a vampire's claw that had almost eviscerated her.
+The next instant, she had forgotten all about that demon as two more of its brethren jumped her.
+Also nearly forgotten was her stomach wound given to her by a vampire's claw that had almost eviscerated her from behind.
+But forgetting about it didn't mean that she could ignore it.

 Nearby, Faith Lehane, known to some in another time line as the Dark Slayer, Slayer Sister to the Elder slayer – a name Buffy hated but it still stuck, but that's another story – dueled against two opponents of her own, dancing and jabbing, turning the ancient vampires into dusk even as more of them took the places of their brethren.
 Many of the baby Slayers were doing well, better than she expected and she was so proud of them but the odds were against them and getting worse by the moment.
 The look of determination mixed with hopelessness was etched on her face but it wasn't stopping her from destroying as many of those monstrosities as possible before she was taken.
 There were far too many of the creatures trying to swarm them.